mechatroner/vscode_rainbow_csv/DEV_README.md

 ### Key Info
 * VSCode filetypes (in the bottom-right corner) are preserved across restarts, even "Dynamic CSV".
+* "Dynamic CSV" highlighting might not work because of the conflict with some other extensions.

 ### Pre-publishing checklist